-On 18 December 2011, the Company issued a total of 100,000 options to employees as part of their remuneration for the 2011 financial year.
+On 18 December 2010, the Company issued a total of 100,000 options to employees as part of their remuneration for the 2011 financial year.
 The options vested immediately on the grant date and there are no other service conditions attached to them.
-No shares have been issued from the exercise of these options.
+This tranche has now expired.
+No shares were issued from the exercise of these options.